iomete/iom-docs/blog/2024-01-17-from-data-warehouses-to-data-dakehouses.md

 Thank you for joining me on this enlightening journey.
 As we continue to push the boundaries of what's possible in data architecture, I invite you to stay tuned for more insights and explorations in our upcoming webinars.

-Webinar video where I talk about the history of data lakehouses:
+Webinar video where I talk about the history of data lakehouses: [Webinar video where I talk about the history of data lakehouses](https://www.youtube.com/watch?v=WHM2z9ntL2I)

-<iframe allow="encrypted-media" allowfullscreen="allowfullscreen" frameborder="0" height="315" src="https://www.bigmarker.com/recordings/5ae1df95f49a?height=315&width=560" width="560"></iframe>

 ![How to build an on-premise data lakehouse](/img/blog/2024-01-17-from-data-warehouses-to-data-dakehouses/how-to-build-a-data-lakehouse.png)